-described in D.07-12-052, to advise the CPE.
+Considering our objectives in establishing procurement oversight mechanisms and past decisions involving utility procurement, we agree with Energy Division's proposal to use a PRG to advise in central procurement as an appropriate safeguard.
+Accordingly, we adopt the use of the CAM PRG, as described in D.07-12-052, to advise the CPE.
 The CPE is required to consult with the CAM PRG members (including Energy Division) and an independent evaluator as the CPE outlines procurement plans, drafts RFO solicitation bid documents, and collects feedback from market participants regarding the RFO process for potential refinements.
 The IE is also required to brief the CAM PRG on key solicitation elements, as described below.

-Additionally, CAM PRG membership should be representative and therefore expanded to include a non-market participant representing CCAs that signs the PRG non-disclosure agreements, as provided in D.07-12-052.
-We encourage Energy Division, the CPE, and CCA representatives to work collaboratively to identify with the CCA community to ensure an appropriate non-market CCA representative to identified for the CAM PRGs.
+Additionally, CAM PRG membership should be representative and include a non-market participant representing CCAs that signs the PRG non-disclosure agreements, as provided in D.07-12-052.119 We encourage Energy Division, the CPE, and CCA representatives to work collaboratively with the CCA community to ensure an appropriate non-market CCA representative is identified for the CAM PRGs.

 3.9.2.
-3.8.2.
 Independent Evaluator